ettorezamponi/RAMSES-Reusability/README.md

    ```

 3. ### Create the configuration repo
-   The next step involves the creation of a GitHub repository (if you don’t have one yet) to be used by the _Managed System Config Server_ as the configuration 	repository.
+   The next step involves the creation of a GitHub _public_ repository (if you don’t have one yet) to be used by the _Managed System Config Server_ as the configuration 	repository.
 You 	can do so by forking [our repository](https://github.com/ettorezamponi/config-server).
 Check that the `application.properties` file does not 	include any load balancer 		weight.
 If so, simply delete those lines and push on your repository.

    Once you have created your configuration repository, generate a GitHub personal access token to grant the _Managed System_ the permission to push data on your repository.
 You 		can do so by following [this 	guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).